 - avoiding eating close to bedtime

-- elevating the head of the bed while sleeping
+- raising the head of the bed while sleeping

 - avoiding rich or fatty foods, coffee, or chocolate at night